-Since we’ve been spending more time outside lately, I have found myself drawn to recipes that are served cold and require less time in the kitchen.
-The issue I’ve run into in the past is that although a recipe can be considered “easy-to-make,” the prep can be a little time consuming.
+Since we’ve been able to spend more time outside lately, I have found myself really drawn to recipes that are served cold and require less time in the kitchen.
+The issue I’ve run into in the past is that although a recipe can be considered easy-to-make, the prep can be quite time consuming.
 If a recipe requires a lot of whisking, I grab my whisk and get to work.
 If a recipe calls for a lot of chopping, I grab my chef’s knife and my cutting board (and some bandaids, just in case).
 That’s just how I’ve always done it until this year.

 What are some of your favorite summer recipes?